 You can also use a credit card cash advance.
 Talk to your local bank or credit union about a short-term personal loan.
 The interest will be high, but it won’t be nearly as high as rates from payday lenders.

 You may also want to talk to your boss first.
-Chances are, if you explain the situation to them, they might be able to give you part if not all of your paycheck to you in advance.
+Chances are, if you explain the situation to them, they might be able to give part if not all of your paycheck to you in advance.

 Payday loan alternatives

 We all sometimes hit a rough patch in our finances.
 But before you bury yourself under instant payday loans, consider these payday loan alternatives instead if you need some extra cash.